Ivomatter/GPS-data-smoother/README.md

 **After Smoothing**
 ![After](./images/after.png)
+As you can see, there is yet room for improvement

 ---

 ## 🚧 Future Improvements

-- Finalize imputation logic for edge cases
+- Finalize imputation logic
+- Optimize GPS Coordinate smoothing logic
+- Combine the execution steps into a single script instead of having to run each and every file
-- Add persistent storage and a REST API
+- Add persistent storage
 - Build a lightweight frontend for live GPS path tracking

 ---

 ## 🤖 Notes on AI Use

-AI tools like ChatGPT were used as coding assistants to speed up development.
+AI tools, including but not limited to ChatGPT, Claude, Deepseek were used as coding assistants to speed up development.
 All code was understood, reviewed, and adapted to fit the specific task and data.

 ---